funkyADers/cs207-FinalProject/docs/milestone1.md

 Differentiation is used in many applications, such as fining stationary points of defined functions or minimizing objective loss functions in machine learning applications.
 Automatic differentiation (AD) has become one of the most popular techniques for finding derivatives and is often preferred over symbolic differentation and numerical differentiation because of its efficiency and stability.

 ## Background
 So how does AD do it?
 AD takes an input functions and breaks it down into a set elementary functions combined using common mathematical functions, such as addition or multiplication.
-Then, leveraging the magic of the chain rule, we can calclulate the function's derivatives by calculating the partial derivatives.
+Then, leveraging the magic of the chain rule, the function's derivatives are calculated using the partial derivatives.
 There are two common methods for implementing AD, forward AD and backward AD (or backpropagation).

 ## How to Use funkyAD